 This is a big deal when considering that organizations typically have large attack surfaces, with hundreds or thousands of privileged accounts.
 However, businesses only manage and secure a small amount of them.
 And as a result, many remain vulnerable to attacks.

 Most organizations are making plans to invest in additional security measures and enhancements.
 Our report found that 39% of companies say their top priority in the next year is adding more security controls to protect privileges.

 What’s less encouraging is that 75% of companies believe they will fall short of protecting privileged identities because they lack adequate support due to budgetary constraints.

 Equally alarming, only 37% of respondents say their company’s board understands identity security and views it as an enabler for better business operations.
 This suggests that security leaders need to do more to convince key decision-makers to make identity security a priority internally.

 Furthermore, 33% of respondents say their board or C-suite understands the importance of identity security but only in terms of regulatory and compliance demands.
 In other words, many businesses are simply investing in identity security as a means of checking off compliance boxes and avoiding penalties—not to fortify their networks and systems.

-Strong privileges access security isn’t something that you can build overnight.
+Strong privileged access security isn’t something that you can build overnight.
 It requires communication and cooperation across all business levels—especially from key decision-makers with access to critical supporting resources.

-If you’re looking to improve your organization’s security stance, it helps to benchmark how other companies are approaching privileged identity and access management.
+If you’re looking to improve your organization’s cybersecurity stance, it helps to benchmark how other companies are approaching privileged identity and access management.
 For the full scoop, download the free report today:

 Global Survey of Cybersecurity Leaders: Benchmarking Security Gaps & Privileged Access